 In this guide, we’ll be covering everything you need to know about starting an online bookkeeping services company and more.

 What is virtual bookkeeping?

 Virtual bookkeeping is a way to record, store, and manage all financial transactions for a business from a remote location.

 The goal is simple: track income and expenses for a company to improve profitability.

-A virtual bookkeeper helps companies stay on track financially, understand their bigger financial picture, and decide where to spend the money.
+A virtual bookkeeper helps companies stay on financial track, understand their bigger financial picture, and decide where to spend money.

-When people talk about virtual bookkeeping, they are usually referring to online bookkeeping services or an outsourced contractor, such as an independent bookkeeper who helps with monitoring individual accounts, filing taxes, and preparing financial statements, and more.
+When people talk about virtual bookkeeping, they are usually referring to online bookkeeping services.
+Or an outsourced contractor that helps with monitoring individual accounts, filing taxes, and preparing financial statements, and more.

 Virtual bookkeeping services help business owners focus on running their business.

 Some small businesses choose to do their own bookkeeping to save on costs, while others prefer to hire bookkeeping professionals.

 A virtual bookkeeper allows firms both large and small to get expert record-keeping with greater flexibility and reduced cost.